 Sixth Form Admissions

-For those considering joining the Sixth Form at Trinity School, our Sixth Form Admissions Policy can be downloaded by clicking here.
+For those considering joining the Sixth Form at Trinity School, please look at our Sixth Form Admissions Policy.

 We are ideally placed for excellent transport links.
 The following websites provide useful information for planning your journey to school: